masakiando2003/Bomo/README.md

 Backend:
 Drupal 7+

-*The hyperlink in the project that links to the backend is unavailable now.
+*The hyperlink in the file below that links to the backend website is unavailable now. app/src/main/assets/www/scripts/check_connection.js

 Setup Process:
 1. Clone this repository